 Here’s a couple of tips to prevent CEO Phishing as well as promote workforce communication!

 Train Your Team – With some simple training, your employees can spot signs of a potential threat and respond accordingly.
 Contact your IT Support Partner to learn more about Security Awareness Training.
 Investing in this could save your business financial and reputational damage if you were to fall foul of a hacker.

 Check how Cyber Aware Your Organisation Is – Click on the button below to try our grader and get your free report!

 Ensure You Sound like You – Give your emails a personal touch so staff know it’s you!
 Set up guidelines on how to handle emails involving transfers and sensitive information and stick to them.

-Double up on Authentication - Introducing two-step authentication for important mails and transactions will also help to weed out phony domains and prevent your staff from being played.
+Double up on Authentication – Introducing two-step authentication for important mails and transactions.
+This will also help to weed out phoney domains and prevent your staff from being played.

-Put Yourself in Their Shoes - CEO Phishing puts your staff in an awkward position where calling out “your” email as suspect will either make them very rewarded or make them feel stupid, so encourage an open discourse!
+Put Yourself in Their Shoes – CEO Phishing puts your staff in an awkward position.
+Calling out “your” email as suspect will either make them feel very rewarded or feel stupid, so encourage an open discourse!

 Tell your employees to trust your gut and most of all, not to be afraid to check in with you.